 Adopt a Doxie

 The faces below are why we do what we do!
 All our dogs stay in foster homes while in our care to help us learn their personality to help find the best forever home for them.
-All our dogs will come to their new families fully vetted - spayed or neutered, up to date on shots, and checked out by a vet.
+All our dogs will come to their new families fully vetted - spayed or neutered, up to date on shots, treated for internal and external parasites, and examined by a licensed veterinarian.

 Click on any picture below for more information and more images.